-As of June 30, 2010 we have completed an independent technology testing and verification process with FireLess Ltd. and local fire departments.
+As of March 31, 2011 we have completed an independent technology testing and verification process with FireLess Ltd. and local fire departments.
 Data gathered in these extensive tests is being analysed in cooperation to determine the best course of action for FireSafe on a going forward basis.
-We expect to complete this data analysis in the third quarter of 2010 and report on results when they become available.
+We expect to complete this data analysis by during the first half of 2011 and report on results when they become available.

-Financing from Yorkville SEDA
+Financing from YA Global Investments SEDA